 6. The breakfast or brunch buffet

 Whether you’re hosting a breakfast or brunch, the key to the buffet format is to include a wide range of sweet and savory tastes.
-For breakfast or brunch food to serve at a fundraiser, think waffles with cream, made-to-order omelets, or breakfast Bahn Mi sandwiches; your only limit is your imagination.
+For breakfast or brunch food to serve at a fundraiser, think waffles with cream, made-to-order omelets, or breakfast Bahn Mi sandwiches at Half-Baked Harvest; your only limit is your imagination.

 Hydrating fruits are always a must, and the non-food items should include things like fresh flowers, good lighting, and even some live music to keep the morning sparking.
 Pro-tip: Plan to have fresh beverages (think juices, sparkling waters, agua frescas, coffees, teas) to keep everyone feeling light in the face of so many salty or sweet foods.